-@file

-Read command-line options from file.
+@file Read command-line options from file.
 The options read are inserted in place of the original @file option.
 If file does not exist, or cannot be read, then the option will be treated literally, and not removed.
 Options in file are separated by whitespace.
 A whitespace character may be included in an option by surrounding the entire option in either single or double quotes.
+Any character (including a backslash) may be included by prefixing the quotes.
 Any character (including a backslash) may be included by prefixing the character to be included with a backslash.
-The file may itself contain additional @file options; any such options will be processed recursively.
+The file may itself contain additional Qfile options; any such options will be processed recursively.

---help

-Display the command-line options supported by the program.
+--help Display the command-line options supported by the program.